PTTC Network Launches New Cannabis Prevention and Education Toolkit

 There are many terms, slang words, and other nomenclatures related to cannabis.
 This glossary will help prevention professionals be more familiar with these terms, to aid in competency when discussing these topics.
 Categories include plant anatomy, slang terms, terms related to cannabis products, cannabinoids, and other terms.

 Use: Reference guide for prevention providers to familiarize themselves with the many terms related to cannabis.

-Marijuana Science Education Slide Banks
+Cannabis Science Education Slide Banks

 Two PowerPoint slide banks for prevention professionals to use in cannabis prevention and education work in their communities.
 The purpose of these slide banks is to provide prevention providers with researched and vetted tools they can feel confident in using in their cannanbis prevention presentations.

-Use: You can provide one or both of these slide banks as a stand-alone presentations or integrate them into a presentation including local data, trends, and strategies for marijuana prevention.
+Use: You can provide one or both of these slide banks as a stand-alone presentations or integrate them into a presentation including local data, trends, and strategies for cannabis prevention.
 Each slide bank includes presenter notes to guide the speaker on presenting the information contained in the slides.
 The slide banks also include the references to all of the literature used to source the information presented.